-How To Take A Good Picture Of Your Dog, According To The 2018 Kennel Club Dog Photographer Of The Year
+Here’s How To Take The PERFECT Picture Of Your Dog, According To An Expert

 If you've ever tried to photograph your dog, then you know it's easier said than done.
 Sometimes Fido wants to run toward the camera while other times he defiantly turns his head away.
 Monica van der Maden, Kennel Club Dog Photographer of the year, shared tips with Bustle for getting great snaps of your pup, and, according to her, practicing patience is the secret to her success.
 "The most important thing is to take your time during photo shoots.
 I never rush my work," she tells Bustle.